- Kristine Campagna

 First Connections: This program serves families statewide.
 It is a short-term program that addresses families' needs and links them with resources in their community.
 Pregnant women and families with young children, birth to age three may receive visits. (more)

-Healthy Families America: This long-term, evidence-based program provides services in Providence and Woonsocket and will expand to Central Falls, Newport, and Pawtucket in early 2013.
+Healthy Families America: This long-term, evidence-based program provides services in Central Falls, Newport, Pawtucket, Providence, West Warwick, and Woonsocket.
 Pregnant women and families with young children, birth through three months of age may enroll.
 Home visitors continue to work with a family until the child is three years old. (more)

-Nurse-Family Partnership: This long-term, evidence-based program serves families in Central Falls, Pawtucket, and Providence and will expand into Newport, West Warwick, and Woonsocket in Fall 2012.
+Nurse-Family Partnership: This long-term, evidence-based program serves families in Central Falls, Newport, Pawtucket, Providence, West Warwick, and Woonsocket.
 All home visitors are nurses.
 First-time mothers may enroll before their 28th week of pregnancy.
 Home visitors continue to work with a family until the child is two years old. (more)